jkeiser/syschat/README.md

   messages) next time.
 We already accept that the server will lose all messages on restart due to the in-memory design, and this is just one more way that can happen.

-  **If I had more time,** I would persist messages and only keep recent messages in memory, allowing a much larger message limit (theoretically, everything runs out, it just depends how long you wait).
+  Ultimately if this were shipping, persistence would be a requirement.
+Doing it right would allow a much larger message limit as a side effect (though theoretically, everything runs out, it just depends how long you wait).

-  This could also be mitigated without adding persistence by implementing a limit and destroying the oldest messages when it would grow above that limit.
+  The problem could be mitigated without persistence by implementing a limit and destroying the oldest messages when it would grow above that limit.

 * **Many concurrent reads, one write at a time, mediated by `Arc<RwLock<MessageBoard>>`.**

-  RwLock prevents reading existing messages while adding a new one, and prevents concurrent writes.
+  `RwLock` prevents reading existing messages while adding a new one, and prevents concurrent writes.

-  **If I had more time,** I would move to an append-only list designed for concurrent access, allowing reads to access existing messages while writes are in flight.
-For this purpose, since old messages never die or change, we might even be able to use a list of fixed size message arrays, so that the arrays never move once created (which is why reads cannot access a Vec while it grows).
-There are nuances to solve, but it seems like it could work.
-(I know there are definitely existing Rust modules to do this out there, too!)
+  It's hard to see this truly impacting the application given the low (for a computer) rate of messages sent.
+Theoretically at really heavy scale there could be high lock contention, causing high latency and other nasty things like CPU spinning.
+However, the only time the application will lock for more than a few instructions is when the messages vector is grown, which happens infrequently unless messages are sent at a rate too fast for any user to follow.

+  If it's cheap though, it's worth doing.
+There are Rust packages that provide append-only lock-free lists that allow reads (and sometimes writes) to proceed without any locking at all.
+To the extent one of these is well-tested and can be dropped in cheaply, it will save at least a few instructions on every read, which *does* happen frequently.

 Features / Design
 -----------------